curator-wik/common-docs/update_package_structure.md

     correctness.
   * `files` - directory, optional
     A collection of complete files and directories to apply verbatim to the destination.
-    Existing files are overwritten and new files are created.
+    Existing files are overwritten (including entire directory trees, if a file in the newer version has the same name as a directory in the older version,) and new files are created.